 Domestic Contracts 101

 Couples usually find this out the hard way, after trying to do their own negotiating and drafting because they want to avoid having to pay a lawyer to do it.
-Unfortunately, these well-intentioned Do-It-Yourself attempts often go wrong, and end up creating legal problems which cost time and money to resolve.
+Unfortunately, these well-intentioned Do-It-Yourself attempts often go wrong and end up creating legal problems that cost time and money to resolve.

 Here is a brief primer on the topic of domestic contracts under Ontario law.

 - A “domestic contract” is a defined concept.
 Under the FLA, it means any of the following:

 - Each of these sub-types is subject to certain legislated rules.
 For example, a “cohabitation agreement” is defined by the FLA to be an agreement entered into by “two persons who are cohabiting or intend to cohabit and who are not married to each other.”
 The agreement can cover their respective rights and obligations during cohabitation or after they stop doing so, and can include topics such as:

 - support obligations,